 Also new on the street is Blackbook, a gastropub serving lunch and dinner into the wee hours.
 The open space and ample tables provide a great gathering spot for cocktails and a meal.

 Chill Bar and Scorpion Room | Palm Springs

 Chill Bar Palm Springs and Scorpion Room have become one of the top destinations in just three short years on Arenas Road.
 The front bar (Chill) opens midday and has comfortable seating against one wall to provide a great vantage point to see the comings and goings of the bar.
 Scorpion Room comes alive at night with DJs, dancing and special events like the popular Sunday FunDay.

 Hunters Nightclub is celebrating 19 years as a top dance club with multiple TV screens where sporting events are also shown.
 The bar is also known for karaoke, large special events and a separate dance floor and bar.
 Daily Happy hour starts at 10AM.

-If Broadway show tunes float your boat, then Spur Line is the bar for you and your friends.
+If Broadway show tunes float your boat, then QuadZ is the bar for you and your friends.
 You may note a nod to Chicago’s Sidetrack bar in their video programming – the owner formerly worked there and took a few cues.

 Bongo Johnny’s | Palm Springs

 For breakfast, lunch or dinner on Arenas, Bongo Johnny’s serves up sandwiches, burgers and bottomless mimosas.
 The restaurant is open late and boasts a full bar if you want to get away from the bar scene; plus, it hosts a monthly transgender meetup.

 For more information, visit www.GayDesertGuide.LGBT for Happy Hours and a nightlife calendar.